 Why work experience?

-What hours will I have to work?
+- What hours will I work?

 How will I get there?